timberland-sig/rh-linux-poc/README.md

 If you are running this on a remote machine, the QEMU console window will not appear while the `target-vm` is auto-installing.
 The terminal will be blocked as if it was hanging, but **it is not**.
 The OS is being installed in the background.
 Both a success and a failure will terminate the command, so **DO NOT TERMINATE** it yourself nor interrupt it (with `Ctrl+C` for example)!!!
+You may, however, run the make target with `QEMU_ARGS='-vnc :0'` and then observe the installation over VNC with `vncviewer <hostname>:0`.

 #### Method 2 Manual installation